fluid-project/infusion-docs/src/documents/HowToUseTheRenderer.md

 # How To Use The Renderer #

+There are several different ways to use the Infusion [Renderer](Renderer.md), including the recommended Renderer Component and various Renderer functions.

 _**Note:** The renderer will undergo significant changes post Infusion 1.5_

 ## Recommended Ways of Using the Renderer ##